spjosyula/DHNSWDB/UCB1_FINDINGS.md

+## Note: Current Recommended Approach

+**This document describes a previous research approach.** For the current recommended implementation, see the **Layer-Adaptive Multi-Path Search** documented in the main README.md and `layer_adaptive_test/README.md`.
+Layer-adaptive achieves +9% to +62.5% recall improvement with simpler implementation than UCB1.

+---

 ## Executive Summary

 UCB1 (Upper Confidence Bound) exploration was evaluated as an alternative to epsilon-greedy for adaptive ef_search selection in DynHNSW.
 This research investigates when UCB1 provides benefits and when simpler approaches may suffice.